hbc/NGS_Data_Analysis_Course/sessionV/lessons/05_compare_callers_IGV.md

 ## Learning Objectives

-* Learn how to perform coordinate-based analysis using BEDtools
+* Learn how to perform coordinate-based analysis using *bedtools*
 * Explore ChIP-Seq data in IGV using Encode-generated data for context